ReaperOAK/KCAdashboard/public/api/docs.md

 - **Enhanced Profile System:** New endpoints for FIDE ID, rating, and document upload/verification, with an admin document verification workflow.
 See `ENHANCED_PROFILE_DOCUMENTATION.md` for full details.
 - **Classroom Materials:** Teachers can upload multiple files at once as classroom materials.
 Each file is validated and creates a separate resource entry.
 See `endpoints/classroom/add-material.php`.

+- **Grading Workflow:** Pending grading sessions are now tracked per session.
+Feedback submission includes session_id, and the API only shows sessions that have not received feedback from the teacher.

 ---

 ## PHP Files and Their Roles